 Nov 2016 – Sligo – Nature Drawing for Science Week

 I spent a wonderful afternoon doing two nature drawing workshops for children on November 18th in Sligo town as part of Science Week.
 Here are some pictures – we drew lots of trees and talked about how great they are as habitats and what the world would be like if there was no trees.

 Sept/Oct 2016 – Leitrim – Explore & Create

 I led a six week (one evening a week) workshop called Explore & Create, in The Dock Arts Centre, Carrick on Shannon, Co Leitrim, for 8-12 year olds.
 The workshop were all about creating a funny little world as a group.
-We made new parts each week – forests, streets, animals, plants, people and finally, monsters – all made up worlds need a few monsters.
+We made new parts each week – forests, houses, animals, mountains, people and finally, monsters – all made up worlds need a few monsters.
 Take a look at the photos to see the wonderful creations!

 This was the tiny video I before the workshop to encourage children to sign up! (it worked :))

 Oct 2016 – Wexford – Nature Drawing at Gorey Library